qdrant/landing_page/qdrant-landing/content/documentation/concepts/search.md

 REST API Schema definition available [here](https://qdrant.github.io/qdrant/redoc/index.html#tag/points/operation/discover_points)

+In this API, Qdrant introduces the concept of `context`, which is used for splitting the space.
+Context is a set of positive-negative pairs, and each pair divides the space into positive and negative zones.
+In that mode, the search operation prefers points based on how many positive zones they belong to (or how much they avoid negative zones).

-In this api, Qdrant introduces the concept of `context`, which is used for splitting the space, so that the space in which you search becomes constrained by the vectors you provide in the context.
-The interface for providing them is in vector examples (ids or raw vectors), just like in the recommendation API, but in this case, they need to be provided in the form of positive-negative pairs.
+The interface for providing context is similar to the recommendation API (ids or raw vectors).
+Still, in this case, they need to be provided in the form of positive-negative pairs.

 Discovery API lets you do two new types of search:
 - **Discovery search**: Uses a target and context pairs of examples to get the points closest to the target, but constrained by the context.